OcramT/compYOUter/README.md

 ## Setting up PoseNet

-[Tensorflow][8] - a popular machine learning library for Javascript - and [PoseNet][7] - one of their machine learning models - provided an accessible way to track a user's movement through the web feed I'd set up.
-To achieve this, I utilized PoseNet's inbuilt functions in conjunction with Javscript's asynchronicity (using `async` and `await` for DRYer, cleaner code) to grab each video frame and generate a single pose estimation with associated keypoints.
+[Tensorflow][8] - a popular machine learning library for Javascript - and [PoseNet][7] - one of their machine learning models - provided an accessible way to track a user's movements through the web feed I'd set up.
+I utilized PoseNet's inbuilt functions in conjunction with Javscript's asynchronicity (using `async` and `await` for DRYer, cleaner code) to grab each video frame and generate a single pose estimation with associated keypoints.

 ```js
 const detectPoseInRealTime = async (video) => {